 Click the link to register and for more information.
 We’ll send you the directions to join the webinar no less than 12 hours before the session.

 GAMLIEL INSTITUTE COURSES

-Gamliel Institute will be offering course 2, Chevrah Kadisha: Taharah & Shmirah, online, evenings, in the Fall semester starting September 5th, 2017.
+Gamliel Institute will be offering course 2, Chevrah Kadisha: Taharah & Shmirah, online, afternoons/evenings, in the Fall semester starting September 5th, 2017.

-The course will meet on twelve Tuesdays (Thursdays in those weeks with Jewish holidays during this course).
+The course will meet on twelve Tuesdays (the day will be adjusted in those weeks with Jewish holidays during this course).
 There will be an orientation session on Monday, September 4th, 2017.
 Register or contact us for more information.

 You can donate online at http://jewish-funerals.org/gamliel-institute-financial-support or by snail mail to: either Kavod v’Nichum, or to The Gamliel Institute, c/o David Zinner, Executive Director, Kavod v’Nichum, 8112 Sea Water Path, Columbia, MD 21045.
 Kavod v’Nichum [and the Gamliel Institute] is a recognized and registered 501(c)(3) organizations, and donations may be tax-deductible to the full extent provided by law.
 Call 410-733-3700 if you have any questions or want to know more about supporting Kavod v’Nichum or the Gamliel Institute.